Preserve the Beauty of the Garden with Cyanotype Sun Print Cards

-Sun Print Cards
+How to Make Sun Print Cards

-To make these, follow the instructions over at the napkin tutorial, or on the instructions of the cyanotype kit to mix the chemicals.
-I then used a small foam roller to make a rough rectangle on the cards.
-Pick out a few cool shaped flat things from you garden and arrange them on the cards once the solution has dried (make sure it dried in the dark).
-Place a piece of glass over them and let them sit for 20 minutes undisturbed.
+To make sun print cards, follow the instructions over at the napkin tutorial, or on the instructions of the cyanotype kit to mix the chemicals.
+Then, use a small foam roller to make a rough rectangle on the cards.
+I like the edges uneven and natural looking, like torn paper.

-NOTE: you can also buy sun print paper if you don’t want to deal with applying the chemicals.
+You can also buy sun print paper if you don’t want to deal with applying the chemicals.
 That’s on my list to try next.

 The instructions say wash for 5 minutes but I found this lightened too much of the print.
-I also tried floating the whole card in a tub of water and didn’t like these results that were again too washed out.
+I also tried floating the whole card in a tub of water and didn’t like these results that were, again, too washed out.
 There was a warning in the instructions that if you don’t wash the chemicals off well enough, your print will continue to expose.
 I did these cards a few weeks ago and they are still just perfect so I suppose I found the right balance.
-My experimentation lead me to feel satisfied with the running water system.
+My experimentation led me to feel satisfied with the running water system.